 - Presentation: Chop veggies up into fine relish-sized pieces to add to your favorite sandwich or to toss on top of pizza.

-How to Make this EASY Italian Style Giardiniera Recipe
+How to Make this Italian Giardiniera Recipe

 Step One: Prepare the Vegetables